glutanimate/anki-cli-remote/README.md

 Licensed under the [GNU AGPL v3](https://www.gnu.org/licenses/agpl.html).

-This script would not not have been possible without the following open-source projects:

-- [ankicli](https://github.com/davidshepherd7/ankicli) by [David Shepherd](https://github.com/davidshepherd7).
-Licensed under the GNU AGPLv3.
+This project is largely based on [ankicli](https://github.com/davidshepherd7/ankicli) by [David Sheperd](https://github.com/davidshepherd7) which is also licensed under GNU AGPLv3.

-- [AnkiConnect](https://github.com/FooSoft/anki-connect).
-Copyright (c) 2016 [Alex Yatskov](https://github.com/FooSoft).
-Licensed under the GNU GPL.
+I would also like to extend my thanks to [Alex Yatskov](https://github.com/FooSoft) for providing us with an easy-to-use API to Anki in the form of [AnkiConnect](https://github.com/FooSoft/anki-connect).